 Below are some strains of veggies that are suitable for hydro, and a few growing tips for good measure.

 Broccoli: I have grown the most beautiful broccoli heads in my hydro gardens.
 Granted, you won't get a huge crop, but steamed and topped with melted butter, it makes for a delightful taste treat.
 One plant per pot, as the leaves spread out pretty far.
 Broccoli prefers well-aerated growing medium and likes it cool, in the 60s.
-We look for:
+We look for Heirloom DiCicco Broccoli.

 Cabbage: One per pot, too, they get pretty big.
 You can let it head or harvest the outer leaves as it grows, like you would with lettuce.
-Below is an heirloom variety and also a new mini cabbage (picture) that should do well in Hydro.
+Try Early Jersey Wakefield Heirloom Cabbage or the new mini cabbage (picture below) that should do very well in Hydro.
+It is offered by Burpee and is named Caraflex Mini Cabbage Hybrid.
 We've never tried that one, so let us know if you do:

-Chinese Cabbage/ Pak Choi: Easy to grow, excellent for authentic stirfry
+Chinese Cabbage/ Pak Choi Hybrid: Easy to grow, excellent for authentic stirfry

 Carrots: Have you ever tasted home grown carrots?
 Well then, you're in for a treat!
 Hydro carrots are sweet and tender.
 Grow the short varieties only, in vermiculite or perlite (light and well aerated); plant seeds on top of pot and keep moist; thin to about 1-1/2 inches apart.
 Carrots cannot be grown in LECA balls, for obvious reasons.